 Calcium is a fundamental structural and signaling element in plant biology, essential for maintaining cell wall integrity, membrane stability, enzyme activity, and mediating stress responses [21,17].
 In plant cells, calcium cross-links pectin in the cell wall, contributes to membrane stabilization, and acts as a key secondary messenger in diverse physiological processes such as root growth, gravitropism, and stress signaling [4,9].
 In addition to its vital roles in plants, calcium is also an indispensable mineral for human health.
 It plays critical roles in skeletal development, muscle contraction, nerve transmission, and intracellular signaling.
 Calcium deficiency is a widespread issue in low- and middle-income countries, where limited access to dairy and poor dietary diversity contribute to osteoporosis, rickets, and growth impairments [5,2].

 Wheat, as a dietary staple for over 35% of the global population, represents a strategic vehicle for delivering essential micronutrients such as calcium through biofortification.
 However, the natural concentration of calcium in wheat grain is relatively low and largely restricted to the outer layers, especially the aleurone.
 The aleurone layer, a single-cell-thick outermost layer of the endosperm, is rich in minerals, enzymes, and phytochemicals and serves as a major reservoir of calcium, iron, zinc, and magnesium [16,14].
 Though often removed during conventional milling, the aleurone layer contributes significantly to the nutritional quality of whole-grain wheat products.
 In addition to its nutritional value, the aleurone is biologically active, playing a role in enzyme release during germination and nutrient mobilization for the growing embryo.
-Calcium accumulation in the aleurone layer is known to vary substantially among wheat genotypes and is also highly influenced by environmental conditions such as soil pH, mineral content, temperature, and water availability [15.
+Calcium accumulation in the aleurone layer is known to vary substantially among wheat genotypes and is also highly influenced by environmental conditions such as soil pH, mineral content, temperature, and water availability [15].
 This variation is further modulated by genotype × environment interactions, making selection for high-calcium lines a complex but promising objective.
 Studies in wheat and other cereals have revealed that mineral concentrations in grains are quantitatively inherited and controlled by multiple small-effect loci, which can be mapped and utilized through genomic selection [23].
 Furthermore, identifying and selecting stable, high-calcium genotypes suitable for cultivation in diverse agro-ecological zones can greatly enhance the impact of biofortification programs.
 In this context, the present study aims to evaluate the phenotypic variation in calcium concentration within the aleurone layer of a diverse panel of wheat genotypes grown under two contrasting environmental conditions.
 The insights generated will serve as a baseline for subsequent genetic analyses, such as QTL mapping or genome-wide association studies (GWAS), and contribute to the development of nutritionally enriched wheat varieties aligned with global calcium biofortification goals.

 2.Materials and Methods